kai-espina/data_structures/README.md

-# Akaela's Data Structures
+# CS2413 Lab
-this repository is for my Data Strucutures Class
+this repository is for my Data Strucutures Lab